About Our Campaigns

 All Current Campaigns

-The Senate intelligence committee’s report on the CIA torture program is out, and its findings are clear: torture was even more brutal and widespread that Americans were led to believe, and it made our country less safe.
-The report also shows how U.S. officials relied on crafty legal arguments to give the torture program a veneer of legitimacy.
-That's why we need a new law: to make loophole lawyering impossible and ensure that our country never tortures again.
+The Senate intelligence committee’s report on the CIA torture program is out, and its findings are clear: torture was even more brutal and widespread than Americans were led to believe, and it made our country less safe.
+On June 16, 2015, the Senate made history when it passed the McCain-Feinstein Anti-Torture Amendment—a landmark amendment to the 2016 National Defense Authorization Act that prevents any future use of torture or cruel treatment—with a staggering 78-21 vote.
+Now it’s time for Congress to make sure that this Amendment reaches the President’s desk, to ensure our country never tortures again.

 The continued detention of prisoners without charge at Guantanamo undermines our national security and is a recruiting bonanza for our enemies.
 We’ve joined forces with a group of retired generals and admirals; together we are pressing President Obama to deliver on his promise to shut down the prison.
 Our Blueprint on How to Close Guantanamo is a detailed roadmap for how to get there.
 Photo: AP.